geekscommunity/.github/join-community.md

-## Join our CoolCommunityX organization and contribute.
+## Join our GeeksCommunity organization and contribute.

 ### Simple steps to join: